Neesh774/Beano/README.md

 - ``pause`` will pause/resume the music player.

 ## Hosting
-If you want to host a copy of TerraBot yourself, you can do so by following these steps:
+If you want to host a copy of Beano yourself, you can do so by following these steps:
 - Create a bot account on Discord, and get the token.
 - Create a Discord server, and invite TerraBot to it.
 - Create a MongoDB collection, and get the URI.